 Before we jump into how the Court splits assets in a California divorce case, let’s first make sure you understand what the terms community and separate property mean.

 Community property is defined by California Family Code section 760 which states that: “…all property, real or personal, wherever situated, acquired by a married person during the marriage while domiciled in this state is community property.”
 Sound broad?
 It is intended to be.
 There are other statutes that both expand and limit whether real property (residential or commercial real estate or land) or personal property (anything that isn’t real property) is community or not, depending on the facts of the case.
-In general, community property is split 50/50.
+In general, community property is split 50/50 but there are exceptions.

 Separate property of a married person includes all of the following: (1) All property owned by the person before marriage, (2) All property acquired by the person after marriage by gift, bequest, devise, or descent, (3) The rents, issues, and profits of that property and (4) the earnings and accumulations of a spouse and the minor children living with, or in the custody of, the spouse, while living separate and apart from the other spouse.